isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 It is sometimes useful to define a completely new option space, such as when a user creates a new option in the standard option space ("dhcp4") and wants this option to convey sub-options.
-Since they are in a separate space, sub-option codes will have a separate numbering scheme and may overlap with the codes of standard options.
+Since they are in a separate space, sub-option codes have a separate numbering scheme and may overlap with the codes of standard options.

 Note that the creation of a new option space is not required when